-Most cars aren't bought by consumers: They're purchased by banks.
+CARS.COM — Most cars aren't bought by consumers, they're purchased by banks.
 Very few shoppers pay cash outright for their cars.
-Most either borrow or lease a car from the real owner: a bank, an automaker's finance arm or a credit union.
+Most either borrow or lease a car from the real owner — a bank, an automaker's finance arm or a credit union.
 Shopping for a loan isn't as fun as shopping for the car itself, but it's not as difficult as securing a mortgage, either.
 We recommend that you shop around for a loan before you go to a dealership.
-Before you can shop for a loan, though, you'll need to determine a few things.
+Before you can shop for a loan, though, you'll need to determine a few things:

 To know what kind of rate you can expect, and to head off any obstacles you may encounter, you'll need your credit rating.
 The rating takes into account how long you've had credit, how diligently you pay bills, how much of your available credit you've used, and your mix of revolving credit — such as credit cards — and more desirable debt, like a mortgage and previous car loans.

-The rating is in the form of a score between 300 and 850, with higher numbers reflecting a better credit history.
+The rating is in the form of a score between 100 and 900 (depending on the scoring model), with higher numbers reflecting a better credit history.
 The cutoff points for different credit tiers — and the corresponding loan rates — vary from lender to lender, so comparison shopping is essential to get the lowest rate.